dagger/dagger/docs/core-concepts/1204-secrets.md

 # How to use secrets

-Most operations in `client` support handling secrets (see [Interacting with the client](./1203-client.md)).
-More specifically, you can:

-- Write a secret to a file;
-- Read a secret from a file;
+We can use secrets in a `dagger.#Plan` via the `client` property.
+This enables us to:

-- Read a secret from an environment variable;
+- read a secret from an environment variable
-- Read a secret from the output of a command;
+- read a secret from a file
-- Use a secret as the input of a command.
+- read a secret from the output of a command

-## Environment
+## Environment variable

-The simplest use case is reading from an environment variable:
+The simplest use case is to read secrets from an environment variable:

 ```cue
 dagger.#Plan & {